18 James Street Artwork Exhibition

 A Jiimaanke (canoe build) has never been an individual task.
 It has always been a collective effort, bringing together families and community members of all ages with diverse skill sets.
 Over the past 150+ years, loss of access to traditional land base and resources, pressures and policies of assimilation, and other powerful forces interrupted the practice of building jiimaanan (canoes) within communities across Anishinaabe Territory.

 Oshkinigig is the name of the Wiigwaas Jiimaan created during the 2019 Birch Bark Canoe Build with The Georgian Bay Biosphere Reserve, translating to “The new ones”.
-Currently, Oshkinigig is housed for the winter at the Charles W. Stockey Centre.
+Previously, Oshkinigig was housed for the winter at the Charles W. Stockey Centre.
 Inquiries regarding speaking/presenting about Oshkinigig, can be sent directly to Project Coordinator, Kyla Judge, via email at firstname.lastname@example.org.

 Full details on this project are available at The Georgian Bay Biosphere Reserve’s website.